jan-heinemann/Android-Sudoku-Solver/README.md

 ### Sample images
 >You can try the sample images I provided in case you got any issues

+### Where to check the results?
+>You can use the site <1sudoku.com> and the code in the bottom right to get the results of the sample sudokus

 ### Other issues
 >Feel free to contact me at <janhein@stud.ntnu.no>